ESPN

-ESPN (originally an initialism for Entertainment and Sports Programming Network) is an American international basic cable sports channel owned by ESPN Inc., owned jointly by The Walt Disney Company (80%) and Hearst Communications (20%).
-The company was founded in 1979 by Bill Rasmussen along with his son Scott Rasmussen and Ed Eagan.
+ESPN (an initialism of their original name, which was the Entertainment and Sports Programming Network until 1985) is an American international multiplatform sports media company owned by the Walt Disney Company (80% and operational control) and Hearst Communications (20%) through the joint venture ESPN Inc. The company was founded on September 7, 1979 by Bill Rasmussen, Scott Rasmussen and Ed Eagan.

 ESPN broadcasts primarily from studio facilities located in Bristol, Connecticut.
-The network also operates offices and auxiliary studios in Miami, New York City, Las Vegas, Seattle, Charlotte, Washington, D.C., and Los Angeles.
-James Pitaro currently serves as chairman of ESPN, a position he has held since March 5, 2018, following the resignation of John Skipper on December 18, 2017.
-While ESPN is one of the most successful sports networks, there has been criticism of ESPN.
-This includes accusations of biased coverage, conflict of interest, and controversies with individual broadcasters and analysts.
+The network also operates offices and auxiliary studios in Miami, Orlando, New York City, Las Vegas, Seattle, Charlotte, Washington, D.C., and Los Angeles.
+James Pitaro has been chairman since March 5, 2018, following the resignation of John Skipper on December 18, 2017.